palavatv/palava-report/README.md

 ## Data Structure

-Reports are organized as connections which represent a failed or successfull connection between two palava clients.
+Each report represent a failed or successfull connection between two palava clients.
 It contains information about the palava software version, the software on the client side and the connection quality.

 	time: timestamp